EnterpriseDB/repmgr/README.md

 replication, and perform administrative tasks such as failover or switchover operations.

-The current `repmgr` version (3.3) supports all PostgreSQL versions from 9.3 to 9.6.
+This `repmgr` version (3.4) supports PostgreSQL versions from 9.3 to 9.6.

+*NOTE*: we strongly recommend using the repmgr 4.x series, which contains many new features and usability enhancements and is being actively developed and maintained.

 Overview
 --------